-Discover the value of a degree in the humanities and social sciences, in which you can study something you enjoy while developing skills that can transfer to various professions.
-Our panel participants hold humanities and social sciences degrees from the College and many continued on to obtain PhDs.
-Hear from alumni, including three current professors, about how they earned PhDs and what they are doing within careers in Academia/Research.
-Attend the roundtable discussions to hear how a diverse group of alumni have leveraged their undergraduate experiences and professional networks to advance into a variety of successful careers, from freelancing to non-profit research analysis.
+Discover the value of a degree in the humanities and social sciences, through which you can study something you enjoy while developing skills that can transfer to various professions.
+Our panel participants hold humanities and social sciences undergraduate degrees and they all continued on to obtain PhDs.
+Hear from three current professors as well as the CEO of Research Pros, Inc about how they earned PhDs and what they are doing within careers in Academia/Research.
+Attend the roundtable discussions to hear how a diverse group of alumni have leveraged their undergraduate experiences and professional networks to advance into a variety of successful careers, including: PhD candidacy, social work, law, consulting, community development, education, and more!
 Learn how you can do the same.

 Senior Lecturer, Department of Economics and the College, The University of Chicago